direnv/direnv/man/direnv.1.md

 depending on your current directory.
 This allows you to have project-specific environment variables and not clutter the "~/.profile" file.

-Before each prompt it checks for the existence of an ".envrc" file in the current and parent directories.
+Before each prompt it checks for the existence of an `.envrc` file in the current and parent directories.
 If the file exists, it is loaded into a bash sub-shell and all exported variables are then captured by direnv and then made available to your current shell, while unset variables are removed.